The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 - Out-of-the-box sharpness average: 158 (utility razor blade sharp)

-- Care instructions: Hand-wash only with gentle dish soap and dry immediately after every use.
-Do not use the blade against hard surfaces like bones, thick-skinned vegetables, ceramic, glass, or acrylic.
-Store the knife in a block, case, or sheath to protect it when not in use.
-The wood handle may need occasional oiling with mineral oil to maintain its color and texture over time.
+- Care instructions: Hand-wash only with gentle dish soap and dry immediately after use.
+Avoid cutting hard surfaces.
+Store in a block, case, or sheath to protect when not in use, and periodically oil the wood handle with mineral oil.

 The Competition